 Coping with Collective Grief

 Social Media.
-The role it plays in your life is for you to decide for better and for worse.
-Certainly, you can leverage your social media channels to educate, inform, grieve, and celebrate.
+The role it plays in your life is for you to decide for better or worse.
+Indeed, you can leverage your social media channels to educate, inform, grieve, and celebrate.
 But as with everything, proceed with caution and moderation.
 A beautiful sense of community and organization takes place on social media.
 But there is also hatred, toxicity, and harmful imagery as well.
 Be mindful of your social media consumption and rely on your discernment to determine your limits and what is healthy for you.
 Remember – to block, mute, unfollow, and delete as needed.

 Faith.
 Whatever power you acknowledge, lean on that.
 God, Allah, the Universe, the Ancestors, Karma, wherever or whomever you can seek comfort.
 Accordingly, these spaces provide refuge, community, and solace.
 In these spaces, we can develop peace within each of us that may withstand the evils and wrongdoings of the world around us.